LimarAryan/x_art_bot/README.md

 version on an aws lambda function, using an s3 bucket, and dynamodb.

-I will do an in-depth write up later 😏🤩
+I will do an in-depth write up soon 😏🤩